junminchen/PhyNEO/README.md

 Dependency:
 `CAMCASP`: https://www-stone.ch.cam.ac.uk/programs.html
-`Tinker (for the Local frame generator POLEDIT or you can do it by yourself)`: https://dasher.wustl.edu/tinker/
+`Tinker (for the Local frame generator POLEDIT or we can do it by ourself)`: https://dasher.wustl.edu/tinker/

 Firstly, we need to use CAMCASP to do TD-DFT and ISA-pol calculation.
 See it in 'conf.DMC'.
 Then, we can use our scripts to generate XML force field file with the help of Tinker tool.